sontek/monkeystud/README.md

 There are betting rounds after the second, third, and fourth cards.

 Up to eight players can play at once.
 Seats are shuffled every hand.
-Each player starts with 100 chips.
+Each player starts with 1000 chips.
 Ante is 1% of total chips, divided evenly between all players, no more than any one player's stack.

 A play is either fold, call, or raise.
 The raise amount is the size of the pot, but no more than any one player's stack.

-A bot must implement the `play()` function. play() should return either 'F', 'C', or 'R' for Fold, Call, or Raise.
+A bot must implement the `play()` function. play() should return either `'F'`, `'C'`, or `'R'` for Fold, Call, or Raise.
 Play takes three
 arguments: `player_id`, `hand`, and `history`. `history` is a serialization of the action so far.